 - Does not make you collect money for utilities from other tenants; and

 - Tells you in writing how much of your rent you can take out to pay for utility service outside of your unit.

-If your landlord unlawfully stops or asks the utility company to shut off your service, you can sue the landlord for a court order to reconnect the utility.
-You can also sue for damages in the amount of a full month’s rent for each month that service was stopped and for any other damages you suffer because service was off.
+If your landlord unlawfully stops paying or asks the utility company to shut off your service, you can sue the landlord for a court order to reconnect the utility.
+You can also sue for damages in the amount of a full month’s rent for each month that service was stopped, and for any other losses, because service was off.

 If the landlord willfully disregarded your rights, a court might also give you special damages up to $300 per month or $5,000 per month divided by the number of affected tenants, whichever is less.

-You can also sue the landlord for changing the lease from landlord paid utilities to tenant paid utilities without telling you during the term of the lease.
-In this case, you can sue the landlord to get back the money you paid.
+You can also sue the landlord for changing the lease from landlord-paid utilities to tenant-paid utilities without telling you during the term of the lease.
+In this case, you can sue the landlord to get back the money you already paid.
 If the court finds that the landlord acted intentionally, the court may award triple damages.
 The court can also award you your court costs and attorney fees.